eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 #### Summary of the example

-By analyzing the structure and elements of the example log output, this example shows that the global cycle has the following characteristics:
+Analyzing the structure and elements of this example log output shows that this example global cycle has the following characteristics:

 - The GC cycle begins with a STW pause due to an allocation failure.